A framework for success in marketing

 Consulting and Market Development focuses on consulting, customer solutions, and sales management.
 This track readies students for careers in consulting firms, retail account management, market development, and Business-to-Business (B2B) and Business-to-Consumer (B2C) sales.
 Courses include: Professional Selling in B2B Markets; Marketing Strategy; and Product & Innovation Consulting.

 Digital Marketing focuses on digital, social media marketing, and customer engagement.
 This track prepares students for careers in social media marketing, digital marketing strategy, online and mobile customer engagement strategies.
-Courses include: Digital Marketing; Social Media Marketing; and Managing Online & Mobile Customer Engagement.
+Courses include: Digital Marketing; Social Media Marketing; Managing Online & Mobile Customer Engagement; and Applied Digital Marketing.

 Businesses big and small, in every corner of the world, and selling any and every type of product rely on digital marketing to reach their consumers.
 If you’re interested in launching a career in marketing, advertising, PR or content creation, the new digital marketing minor for non-business students could be the advantage you need.